 The focus of the methods workshops is to train academics and researchers involved in global health and population-based research in IHME measurement techniques, analytical models, and statistical methods.
 IHME seeks to propagate the usage of proper methodologies by the global health research community for measuring specific global health challenges and producing better estimates of important global health issues.

-The focus of the GBD Technical Training Workshop is to provide opportunities for hands-on work using the methods, tools, data, and visualizations of GBD, as well as a forum for discussing the implications of results and future work of the GBD study.
+The focus of the GBD Technical Workshop is to provide opportunities for hands-on work using the methods, tools, data, and visualizations of GBD, as well as a forum for discussing the implications of results and future work of the GBD study.
 The workshop includes instruction in the methods behind the GBD approach, key assessment factors for data, the principles underlying the analytic process, and how to interpret results.
-Training sessions are intended to promote debate, discussion, and an open exchange of ideas.
+This workshop is also intended to cultivate connections, knowledge sharing, and debate between engaged practitioners and collaborators.

-For questions and information regarding future GBD Technical Training Workshop, please contact [email protected].
+For questions and information regarding the GBD Technical Workshop 2019, please click here.

 Policy workshops concentrate on implications of analyses undertaken by IHME and the translation of these analyses into relevant policies to be pursued by national and international agencies.
 Policy workshops are intended to provide decision-makers with strategies for effective resource allocation for health programs and initiatives, as well as to develop their skills in analyzing and understanding data.